Kanishkumar-K/Calibraint/Milestone6/README.md

 Cache hit ratio is a measurement of how many requests a cache is able to hit successfully, compared to how many requests it receives.

 Cache Hit Ratio = Number of Cache Hits / ( Number of Cache Hits + Number of Cache Misses)

+---

+## Cache

+Caching is the process of storing copies of files in a cache, or temporary storage location, so that they can be accessed more quickly.

+## Static Caching

+Static caching involves storing copies of files that rarely change, such as images, CSS file, and HTML documents, on edge servers.

+## Dynamic Caching

+Dynamic caching involves caching content that is generated dynamically based on user interactions or real-time data.
+This can include database queries, API responses, personalized content, and pages that change frequently.

+---

+## CDN Security

+### DDoS attack

+A Distributed Denial of Service (DDoS) attack is a malicious attempt to disrupt the normal traffic of a targeted server, service, or network by overwhelming it with a flood of internet traffic.

+## SSL/ TLS Security:

+CDNs (Content Delivery Networks) improve SSL/TLS security for websites by:
+1. **Handling Encryption**: They manage SSL/TLS encryption between users and their servers, ensuring secure data transmission.

+2. **Certificate Management**: CDNs handle SSL/TLS certificates, making sure they are valid and up-to-date, which simplifies setup for website owners.

+3. **Protecting Against Attacks**: CDNs provide security features that defend against threats like DDoS attacks, safeguarding websites' SSL/TLS connections.

+## TLS protocol:

+Authentication: Verifying identities to confirm they are genuine.
+Encryption: Transforming data to make it unreadable to unauthorized parties.
+Integrity: Ensuring data remains accurate and unchanged from its original form.

+## SSL Certificate

+An SSL (Secure Sockets Layer) certificate is a digital certificate that authenticates the identity of a website and enables secure encrypted connections between a web browser and a web server

+---

+## TCP/ IP handshake:

+The TCP/IP handshake is needed to establish a reliable and secure connection between two devices or systems before they can start exchanging data.

+1. **SYN (Synchronize)**:
+   Client initiates by sending a SYN packet to the server to start a connection.

+3. **SYN-ACK (Synchronize-Acknowledge)**:
+   Server responds with a SYN-ACK packet, acknowledging the client's SYN and synchronizing connection parameters.

+5. **ACK (Acknowledgment)**:
+   Client sends an ACK packet to confirm receipt of the server's SYN-ACK, establishing the connection for data exchange.

+---